-The EMS is turned on by the presence of 120VAC, or 240VAC at the L1 or L2 inputs (J6, pin 3 and 1 respectively).
-This feature is intended to prevent the EMS from drawing excessive current from the +12 VDC battery supply when not in operation.
+If 120 VAC or 240 VAC is not available at the L1 or L2 inputs (J6 pin 3 and 1 respectively) on the Control Module, the EMS shuts itself off.
+This feature is intended to prevent the EMS from drawing current from the +12 VDC battery supply when not in operation.